-As FJS superintendent Leila has promoted important achievements always in accordance with guidelines established by the instituition Trustees.
-Among many progresses, her management saw the implantation of Strategic Planning; the partnership for technical-scientific exchange with the Association for Children Disability Care (AACD); the resumption of scientific research; and the revitalization of FJS Research Center with important initiatives such as the Report Brasil international wide-ranging research, which features a modern biorepository that collects and stores information regarding the cure among the patients and the active tuberculosis incidence within contacts .
+As superintendent, Leila has promoted important accomplishments, always in line with the guidelines issued by the institution’s Board of Trustees.
+Among the advances in its management, there was the implementation of Strategic Planning; the partnership for technical-scientific exchange with the Association for Assistance to Children with Disabilities (AACD); the resumption of scientific research and the revitalization of the FJS Research Center, with important initiatives such as the international research Report Brazil, which has a modern biorepository that collects and stores information about the cure among patients and the occurrence of active tuberculosis between contacts .

-Still, Leila is responsable by the amplification of IBIT Tuberculosis Control Programme, which subsequently resulted in an accord of technical cooperation with São Paulo City Hall, and by restructuring of Rehabilitation Institute of Bahia (IBR), which was provided with a multi-sports gymnasium featuring pools and indoor court.
-Furthermore, her trajectory is also marked by expanding FJS legacy, such as the inauguration of Holy House Saint Jude Thaddeus Hospital (Santa Casa Hospital São Judas Tadeu) in Jequié, and Pestalozzi Center for Rehabilitation in Salvador.
+Leila is also responsible, with the approval of the Board of Trustees of the FJS, for the expansion of the IBIT Tuberculosis Control Program, which resulted in a technical cooperation agreement with the São Paulo City Hall, and for the restructuring of the Bahiano Institute for Rehabilitation (IBR), which won a multi-sport set with swimming pools and indoor court.
+His career is also marked by the expansion of the FJS’s work, such as the inauguration of the Santa Casa Hospital São Judas Tadeu in Jequié and the revitalization of the Pestalozzi Rehabilitation Center in Salvador.

 With the use of mobile units equipped with consultants to provide, free of charge, medical care and complementary health services and promotion of citizenship in multitudes held in Bahia, boosted the Health and Citizenship Project.
 In the management of Leila Brito, the José Silveira Foundation consolidates its performance as one of the philanthropic institutions of national reference for good practices, allied to quality in care, focusing on patient safety, advances in social and health indicators.